MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-register-app.md

 > * Register a web application in the Microsoft Entra admin center, and record its identifiers
 > * Create a client secret for the web application
 > * Define the platform and URLs
-> * Grant permissions to the web application to access the Microsoft Graph API
+> * Grant permissions to the web app to access the Microsoft Graph API
-> * Create a sign in and sign out user flow in the Microsoft Entra admin center
-> * Associate your web application with the user flow

 ## Prerequisites

-* A Microsoft Entra ID tenant.
-If you don't have one, create a [trial tenant](https://aka.ms/ciam-free-trial) or a [tenant with a subscription](./quickstart-tenant-setup.md) before you begin.
+* An Azure account with an active subscription.
+If you don't have one, [create an account for free](https://azure.microsoft.com/en-us/free/).
 * The Azure account you use must have permissions to manage applications.
 Any of the following Microsoft Entra roles include the required permissions:
     * Application Administrator
     * Application Developer